 After finding an Alexa Blueprint template that strikes your fancy, click on it.
-Doing that opens a description of the blueprint, including the steps you’ll go through to create the skill and what you’ll be able to do after that.
+Doing so opens a description of the blueprint, including the steps you’ll go through to create the skill.
 Notice the Play button and progress bar, too.
-It lets you hear a sample of a skill made with that blueprint.
-That material could inspire you for diving into the rest of the process and provide helpful ideas.
+This lets you hear a sample of a skill created with that blueprint, which can help inspire you before diving into the rest of the process and provide helpful ideas.

-Confirm you want to start the blueprint-building process by clicking on the Make Your Own link near the top of the blueprint description.
+Confirm you want to start the Blueprint-building process by clicking on the Make Your Own link near the top of the blueprint description.
 For greeting cards, you'll click on Pick a Theme instead.

 Use the blue Next button in the top-right corner to progress to the next step after filling out the fields or leaving them as they are.

 Choosing a name for your skill is one of the last steps to go through.
 Picking one might seem very straightforward, but you should keep Alexa’s limitations in mind.

 For example, Amazon’s assistant still falls short when it comes to recognizing first and last names.
 So, if you use blueprints to make a family quiz game, it’s best to name it something like “The Family Fun Quiz” instead of “The Alexander Family’s Quiz.”
 Alexa also makes you have to enunciate certain words (like “our”), so keep that in mind when picking a name too.

 If you notice Alexa can’t understand you when you ask to use the skill, come back and pick a name that is a bit more simple.
 You can do that by choosing Skills You’ve Made at the top of the Alexa Blueprints homepage.
 Click a skill to select it, then the Edit button associated with it.